Finding a Top Financial Advisor Firm in Overland Park, Kansas

 Stepp & Rothwell, Inc.

-Stepp & Rothwell, Inc. is a fee-only firm that has more than half a million dollars under its management.
-The nine-person advisory staff consists of six certified financial planners (CFPs), one certified public accountant (CPA) and one chartered financial analyst (CFA).
+Stepp & Rothwell, Inc. is a fee-only firm with a nine-person advisory staff.
+It consists of five certified financial planners (CFPs), one certified public accountant (CPA) and one chartered financial analyst (CFA).
+(Advisors may have more than one credential.)

 While there is no minimum investment required to become a client of Stepp & Rothwell, most of its client base is high-net-worth individuals.
-The firm is also known to work with businesses, charitable organizations, trusts and estates.
+The firm also works with businesses, charitable organizations, trusts and estates.

 Stepp & Rothwell was first established in 1992 by co-founders Kathy Stepp and Howard Rothwell.
 They have spent more than 30 years, on average, working as financial planners and advisors.
-Aside from Stepp and Rothwell, the firm is owned by managing partner Ken Eaton and partners Amy Guerich and Larissa Grantham.
+Aside from Stepp and Rothwell, the firm is owned by managing partner Ken Eaton and partner Amy Guerich.

-If you work with Stepp & Rothwell, you can subscribe to either combined financial planning/investment management services, or standalone versions of either of the two.
+If you work with Stepp & Rothwell, you can receive either combined financial planning and investment management services or stand-alone financial planning or asset management.
 These services encompass retirement planning, estate planning, tax planning, cash flow planning, investment planning and more.

-If your need for investment liquidity is especially high, though, your advisor might opt for some short-term security purchases.
-These are also used to try and take advantage of quick market gains, though not everyone’s risk tolerance will be able to stomach this level of volatility.
+If your liquidity needs are especially high, though, your advisor may opt for some short-term security purchases.
+These are also used to try and take advantage of quick market gains, though not everyone will have the risk tolerance to stomach this level of volatility.

 Boyer & Corporon Wealth Management, LLC

 Boyer & Corporon Wealth Management is a fee-only financial advisor firm.
-Every one of its more than 300 clients is an individual.
-While these clients include both high net worth and non-high-net-worth individuals, you will need no less than $1 million in investable assets to become a client.
+While clients are roughly evenly split between high-net-worth and non-high-net-worth individuals, you will need at least $1 million in investable assets to become a client.

-With eight advisors on staff and $460 million in assets under management (AUM), Boyer & Corporon is by no means a small firm.
-The firm currently employs five certified financial planners (CFPs) and three chartered financial analysts (CFAs).
+With eight advisors on staff, employee-owned Boyer & Corporon is by no means a small firm.
+The team includes five certified financial planners (CFPs) and three chartered financial analysts (CFAs).

-CEO and chief investment officer (CIO) Richard Boyer and partner Mindy Corporon co-founded Boyer & Corporon in 2007.
-Managing partners Laura Carley, Eric Clark and Brian Hackleman and partners Cindy Wysong and Cory Bloodgood also claim part ownership of the firm.
+CEO and Chief Investment Officer (CIO) Richard Boyer and partner Mindy Corporon co-founded Boyer & Corporon in 2007.
+Managing partners Laura Carley, Eric Clark and Brian Hackleman and partners Cindy Wysong and Cory Bloodgood have minority stakes.

-The advisory services at Boyer & Corporon revolve around six main offerings:
+Financial planning services at Boyer & Corporon cover six main areas:

 - Retirement planning